erfynaila/iris.sklearn/README.md

  [ 0  2 44]]
 Accuracy Detection: 0.9703703703703703
 ```
-Runing the script with call argument  of --path, --feature_column, --target_column, and --algorithm, --algorithm is the argument contained in it algorithms of svm (Support Vector Machine) and tree (DecisionTree), you can choose algorithm that will you use for training iris, and it will show you the confusion matrix and the score of training from algorithm that you use.
+Runing the script with call argument  of --path, --feature_column, --target_column, and --algorithm, --algorithm is the argument contained in it algorithms of svm (Support Vector Machine), tree (DecisionTree), knn (k-Nearest Neighbors), xgboots (xgboots) and the last is rf (Random forest), you can choose algorithm that will you use for training iris, and it will show you the confusion matrix and the score of training from algorithm that you use.
 ```html
 $ python train.py --path=dataset/iris.data --feature_column=sepal_width,sepal_length,petal_width,petal_length --target_column=species --algorithm=svm  --algorithm=svm --save_to=weight/testiris1.pkl
 ```